-As always, the month of June signals the start of the grass court tennis season, with many players looking forward to playing on grass, which again is stimulated by the world's best tennis tournament, Wimbledon, which begins this year on the 29th June and finishes on the 12th July.
+As always, the month of June signals the start of the grass court tennis season, with many players looking forward to playing on grass, which again is stimulated by the world's best Tennis Tournament, Wimbledon, who start their 126th Championship Tournament on the 25th June.

 Rolling will still be a key maintenance regime in June, using a 1-1.5 tonne roller to periodically roll the courts, both down and across the line of play when conditions allow.
 Try to achieve between 6-10 hours of rolling in any one given week prior to matches.

 Mowing regimes will be dictated by the amount of play, the weather and what tournaments you may have.
-As a general rule of thumb, most courts should be cut a minimum of three times a week at a height of around 7-8mm, however some clubs do like to mow daily to maintain presentation and improve the quality of the sward.
+As a general rule of thumb, most courts should be cut a minimum of three times a week at a height of around 7-8mm.

 Ideally, you should be brushing on a daily basis to remove early morning dew.